thegreatape/thegreata.pe-source/_posts/2016-05-28-fitness-resources-megapost.markdown

 - __[Well Fed](https://www.amazon.com/Well-Fed-Paleo-Recipes-People-ebook/dp/B0083LX1EU/)__ and __[Well Fed 2](https://www.amazon.com/Well-Fed-Paleo-Recipes-People-ebook/dp/B00HG3XCBS/)__ — A pair of cookbooks that have been instrumental in how my household cooks these days.
 You can ignore the Paleo ideology stuff (personally, I empirically don't react to wheat or dairy one way or another), but pay attention to the Weekly Cookup.
 Doing the bulk of my cooking in advance has been a HUGE part of turning my nutrition around, and Melissa Joulwan has great ideas around how to do that and keep things fresh and interesting at the same time.

+## <a name="#podcasts"></a>[Podcasts](#podcasts)

+Fitness podcasts I've found worth listening to:

+- [Revive Stronger](http://revivestronger.com/podcast/) Powerlifting and bodybuilding podcast that does a lot of good interviews with coaches and sports scientists.
+The Q&A sessions with regular guests (Mike Israetel in particular) are great.

+- [3D Muscle Journey](http://3dmusclejourney.com/podcast/) Weekly roundtables from the coaches at 3DMJ, mostly bodybuilding focused.

+- [The Jugg Life](https://thejugglife.com/) Powerlifting and Olympic weightlifting, more focused on the competitive side of the sports.

 ## <a name="#form-guides"></a>[Specific Exercises: Form Guides, Cues, and Tips](#form-guides)

 ### Squat